-- (a) For oceanographic research, and especially for the World Ocean Circulation Experiment (Surface Velocity Programme, SVP, 1988-1993), a drifter with a drogue centred at 15 m depth and designed to measure near-surface currents in the upper-ocean mixed layer and equipped to measure sea-surface temperature with an accuracy ranging between ±0.1 °C and ±0.05 °C has been developed and deployed in large numbers over the world's oceans; - (b) For polar applications, different ice floats have been designed to measure traditional atmospheric variables as well as ice and snow conditions (ice/snow temperature and temperature profiles in the ice, ice thickness, ice stress, water conditions below ice).
+- (a) For oceanographic research, and especially for the World Ocean Circulation Experiment (Surface Velocity Programme, SVP, 1988-1993), a surface-current-following drifter equipped alsowith a drogue centred at 15 m depth and designed to measure near-surface currents in the upper-ocean mixed layer and equipped to measure sea-surface temperature with an accuracy ranging between ±0.1 °C and ±0.05 °C has been developed and deployed in large numbers over the world's oceans; - (b) For operational meteorology, a drifting buoy design has evolved based on those developed for the First Global Atmospheric Research Programme Global Experiment.
+These buoys primarily measure air pressure, sea surface temperature and air temperature; - (∈(b) For polar applications, different ice floats have been designed to measure traditional atmospheric variables as well as ice and snow conditions (ice/snow temperature and temperature profiles in the ice, ice thickness, ice stress, water conditions below ice).
 By tracking the buoy position on the ice it is possible to estimate ice motion.
 Efforts have been made to develop buoys that meet the combined requirements of oceanographic research and operational meteorology, which has resulted in the development of: - (c) The SVP-B drifter (see also Centurioni et al., 2016), which is a modification of the SVP drifter described in a) with an air pressure sensor added.
-The barometer has a typical accuracy of ± 0.4 hPa; - (i) The SVP-BW drifter, which is essentially an SVP-B drifter with wind-measuring capability using a sonic anemometer.
-The wind direction is measured with an internal compass, with an accuracy of $\pm 2^{\circ}$; - (ii) The wind, pressure and temperature vertical profile buoy, or Autonomous Drifting Ocean Station (ADOS), which is a derivation of the SVP-BW drifter with a subsurface thermistor chain for the measurement of temperature profile to depths of 150 m; - (iii) The salinity SVP (SVP-S) drifter is an SVP or SVPB drifter with a conductivity sensor that at a depth of approximately 0.45 m and an accuracy of the order of ± 0.000 3 S/m.
-The accuracy of the surface temperature sensor for these drifters is of the order of ± 0.002 °C. - (iv) The Directional Wave Spectra (DWS) drifter (Centurioni et al., 2017) is an undrogued drifter designed to measure directional wave spectra parameters using GPS technology.
-This experimental technology is becoming increasingly popular due to good accuracy of spectra directional spectra observations and low cost.
+The barometer has a typical accuracy of ±0.4 hPa ; - (i) The SVP-BBW drifter, which is essentially a surface-current-following drifter with an air pressure sensor added; - (ii) The SVP-BW drifter (or Minimet), which is essentially an SVP-B drifter with wind-measuring capability using Wind Observation Through Ambient Noise (WOTAN) technology; a sonic anemometer.
+The wind direction is measured with an internal compass, with an accuracy of $\pm 2^{\circ}$ ; - (iiiii) The wind, pressure and temperature vertical profile buoy, or Autonomous Drifting Ocean Station (ADOS), which is basically a meteorological derivation of the SVP-BW drifter with added wind speed sensor and subsurface thermistor chain for the measurement of temperature profile to depths of 100 m or so.
+Wind direction is measured on these buoys by orienting the whole buoy into the wind using a profiled mast or fixed wind vane;150 m;